kthejoker/HadoopTweetAnalyser/README.md

 ## Signing up for a Twitter developer API

 1. Sign up for a Twitter account.
 You can use your existing account or create a new one solely to maintain your apps if you desire.
-2. Once logged in to Twitter, visit https://apps.twitter.com/app/new.
+2. Visit https://apps.twitter.com/app/new.
 Fill out the information in the form.
 For the purposes of this demo, you can enter anything in the Website field as we're not actually building a production app.
-3. Once your app has been created, select it from the main screen at https://apps.twitter.com.
+3. Select your new app from the main screen at https://apps.twitter.com.
 From within the App settings page, choose the "Keys and Access Tokens" tab.
 Stay on this page, you'll need these in the next part of the tutorial.

 ## Installing and executing our Node.JS Tweet Aggregator

+Our aggregator will work as a two-pass system.
+First, we will enter keywords to identify Twitter users we are interested in analyzing.
+Then we will capture the previous 200 tweets of these users to perform basket analysis on these users.
+In short, we'll try to find other posting patterns among the users who post about the keywords we choose.

 1. First, download and install node.js at https://nodejs.org/download/.
 2. Once installed, open a Command Prompt and navigate to the Tweet Aggregator folder from this codebase.